-Summary: Non-signatory Cambodia has expressed its support for the convention, but has not taken any steps to join it.
-Cambodia participated in the convention’s meetings until 2015.
-It abstained from voting on a key UN resolution promoting the convention in December 2017.
+Summary: Non-signatory Cambodia supports the convention, but has not taken any steps to join it over the past decade.
+Cambodia has participated in the convention’s meetings, but not since 2015.

 Cambodia is not known to have ever produced, used, or exported cluster munitions.
 It has not disclosed the size or precise content of its cluster munition stockpile.
 Cambodia’s cluster munition contamination dates from the 1960s and 1970s, when the United States (US) extensively bombed the country in air attacks.
 More recently, in 2011, Thailand fired cluster munitions into Cambodian territory.

 The Kingdom of Cambodia has not acceded to the Convention on Cluster Munitions.

 Over the past decade, Cambodia has shown significant interest in the convention, but has taken no steps to join it, besides stakeholder consultations.
 Cambodia last commented on the matter in March 2017, when a Cambodian official told the Cluster Munition Coalition (CMC) that the government views the convention positively and hopes to join in the future.
 Previously, in 2013–2014, Cambodia said it was consulting with various stakeholders on the question of its accession to the convention.